rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 Each user who wants to use SSH with RSA or DSA authentication needs a set of public and private keys.
 The `ssh-keygen` program can be used to create these keys ( just as it was used earlier when you created spare keys for your system)

-The only “advised” difference when creating user keys is creating a passphrase.
+!!!
+TIP

-The passphrase is a password to encrypt the private key before storing it on the file system.
+    One main difference between host keys and user keys is that it is highly recommended to protect user keys with a passphrase.
+The passphrase is a password used for encrypting the [plain text] private key.

 The public is store in a file with the same file name as the private key but with the extension “.pub” appended to it.
 There is no way to recover a lost passphrase.
 A new key must be generated if the passphrase is lost or forgotten.